This free Introduction to Urban Agriculture online course gives you a basic orientation to the larger program and our topic overall.

 By the end, you will have a good understanding of urban agriculture and will know if you would like to continue learning more.
 You will have access to the course materials for one year after registration.

-If you'd like to learn more about urban agriculture, you can continue on with:
+If you'd like to learn more about urban agriculture, you can continue with the online Urban Agricultural Business "SELL" Short Course.

 If you'd like, you can also learn how to grow, plan, and sell, with hands-on feedback from the instructor in the Online Urban Agriculture Program.